Alignak-monitoring/alignak-doc/source/03_how_it_work/03_environment_variables.rst

 Log Scheduling loop
 -------------------

-Defining the ``TEST_LOG_LOOP`` environment variable will make Alignak add some log in the scheduler daemons log files to inform about the checks that are scheduled.
+Defining the ``ALIGNAK_LOG_LOOP`` environment variable will make Alignak add some log in the scheduler daemons log files to inform about the checks that are scheduled.

 As an example:
 ::

     # Define environment variable
-    setenv TEST_LOG_LOOP 1
+    export TEST_LOG_LOOP=1

     # Start Alignak daemons